Safeguarding

 Senior, support-organisation, accessibility and assisted-booking technology support

-Our guided intake may provide dedicated pathways for seniors, clients or participants supported by NDIS service providers, people with accessibility needs, carers, family members, support workers and people requesting help for someone else.
+Our guided intake may provide dedicated pathways for seniors, clients or participants supported by NDIS service service partners, people with accessibility needs, carers, family members, support workers and people requesting help for someone else.
 We may ask who should be contacted first, whether a support person should be copied, whether consent has been confirmed, whether patient step-by-step support is preferred and whether accessibility or home-visit notes are needed.

 Safeguards for tutoring, scam/security and home visits

-For tutoring-related, student, senior, home-visit, pickup, scam/security or accessibility-sensitive requests, we may require additional review by us, verified provider matching, family/support-worker involvement, guardian involvement where appropriate, evidence handling limits, privacy controls or service refusal.
+For tutoring-related, student, senior, home-visit, pickup, scam/security or accessibility-sensitive requests, we may require additional review by us, verified service partner matching, family/support-worker involvement, guardian involvement where appropriate, evidence handling limits, privacy controls or service refusal.
 We may pause work where a person appears confused, pressured, at risk, unsafe, exploited or unable to provide informed consent.

 Reports about poor conduct or unsafe behaviour

 Customers and authorised support people may report poor performance, scam concerns, rude behaviour, inappropriate conduct, no-shows, unsafe behaviour, property concerns, tutoring safety issues or other concerning events.
-We may investigate, restrict a provider, hide a profile, require further checks, decline a referral reward, remove a review, or recommend that the customer contact police, banks, ReportCyber, Scamwatch, IDCARE, NDIS complaints channels, eSafety or other specialist services where appropriate.
+We may investigate, restrict a service partner, hide a profile, require further checks, decline a referral reward, remove a review, or recommend that the customer contact police, banks, ReportCyber, Scamwatch, IDCARE, NDIS complaints channels, eSafety or other specialist services where appropriate.

 Guided support, seniors, NDIS/accessibility and assisted requests